 Advanced Analytics Use Cases by Industry

-In recent times, business leaders and managers have been paying a lot of attention to building an advanced analytics vision and strategy, which involves serious considerations about the applicability of such analytics exercises.
-The advanced analytics vision and strategy is often closely linked to the overall business strategy, so that the primary goal of achieving operational efficiency is achieved.
+Recently, business leaders and managers have been paying a lot of attention to building an advanced analytics vision and strategy, which involves serious considerations about the applicability of such analytics exercises.
+The advanced analytics vision and strategy are often closely linked to the overall business strategy, so that the primary goal of achieving operational efficiency is achieved.

-Other applications of advanced predictive analytics are discussed in Predictive Analytics Use Cases, which suggests that the true power of advanced analytics rests as much with trained experts as with advanced tools.
+To find out how predictive analytics will help make decisions for the future, review Predictive Analytics Use Cases, which suggests that the true power of advanced analytics rests as much with trained experts as with advanced tools.

 - Users can apply predictive analysis in conjunction with prescriptive analysis on high volumes of market and consumer data to arrive at actionable intelligence